The Trust (1993 film)

-The Trust (1993) is an American film depicting the story of William Marsh Rice's mysterious death in 1900 and the people involved with it.
+The Trust is a 1993 American crime drama film about the mysterious death of William Marsh Rice in 1900 and the people involved with it.
+The story is based partially in fact but has elements taken from theories developed through the years.
+It was produced by Quadrangle Productions and co-directed by Neil Havens and Douglas Kilgore, who also wrote the screenplay based on his own play.

 Premise

-William Marsh Rice is murdered by a reputable lawyer named Albert T. Patrick, who claimed Mr. Rice had died in his sleep.
+William Marsh Rice is murdered by a reputable lawyer named Albert T. Patrick, who claims Mr. Rice died in his sleep.
 The movie focuses on Mr. Patrick's actions after the crime as well as the investigation led by James Baker.

 Production

-The story is based partially in fact but has elements taken from theories developed through the years.
 William Marsh Rice's legacy is the prestigious Rice University located in Houston, Texas.
-The film was shot on location at the university and the Houston surrounding area.
-It was produced by Quadrangle Productions and co-directed by Neil Havens and Douglas Kilgore, who also wrote the screenplay based on his own play.
+The film was shot on location at the university and in the Houston surrounding area.